galenyip/getdata-project/README.md

 # Background
 This repo is for the course project of Coursera Course "R Programing - Getting and Cleaning Data" provided by Johns Hopkins University.

-It consist of 3 files:
+It consist of 4 files:
 - README.MD (this file)
 - run_analysis.R (the script that used to genrate output for the project)
 - CodeBook.MD (describes the variables, the data, and any transformations or work that you performed to clean up the data)
+- getdata-project-tidydata.txt (the tidy data set with the average of each variable for each activity and each subject, which is the output of the R code)

 All the R code to process the data is in run_analysis.R .
 The file basically having 5 parts, which addressing the 5 requirements of the project.
 It is with comment at the beginning of each part to briefly describe what is the objective and how to achieve that.